State & City Licensing Requirements

 Licensing (or “licensure”) is the most restrictive of the various forms of what is known as “credentialing” i.e. the process of granting or gaining a “credential.”
 It generally refers to the mandatory governmental requirement necessary to practice in a particular profession or occupation, and usually includes an examination, sometimes in addition to completion of appropriate training and/or experience.

-Currently, 17 states and 7 cities have licensing requirements for crane operators.
+Currently, 16 states and 7 cities have licensing requirements for crane operators.
 Administrative procedures change periodically; please ensure you contact the appropriate authority to ensure you have the latest information.
-You may click on the links below or visit our State Certification page for more information.
+Click on the links below for state-specific requirements or visit our Certification Resources page for more information on how to become CCO-certified.

 New Jersey *